timBrockman/static-scratch/README.md

 # Static Scratch

-This is a simple gulp static site build for handlebars templates.
+This is a simple gulp static site build for liquid (or other) templates.
 It will be part of a quick demo for a larger proof of concept thing.